Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Discussion and Future Work

-Openja \etal evaluated DL model converters by converting 5 models~\cite{ConvertingDLempirical}.
-They evaluated model conversion to the ONNX and CoreML formats.
-For ONNX they use the \code{torch.onnx} and \code{tf2onnx} converters.
+Openja \etal evaluated DL model converters by converting 5 models~\citep{ConvertingDLempirical}.
 We extend their findings in two directions.
-First, we conducted a retrospective analysis (\cref{sec:Methods-Theme1}) to study \emph{how} converters fail.
-Second, we convert models systematically (\cref{sec:Methods-Theme2}) and analyze them to understand \emph{why} they fail.
+First, we conducted a failure analysis (\cref{sec:theme1}) to study \emph{how} converters fail.
+Second, we convert models systematically (\cref{sec:theme2}) and analyze them to understand \emph{why} they fail.
 We considered both realistic and synthetic models.
 For realistic models, rather than picking 5 real-world models, we used \TotalRealModels models from a large model corpus.
 For synthetic models, we adapted a DL model generation tool to conduct a bounded systematic exploration of converter behaviors.
-We omitted measurements of model size, adversarial robustness, and prediction accuracy, to focus instead on measuring the common failure modes (crashing and behavioral differences) identified in our retrospective failure analysis.
+We omitted measurements of model size, adversarial robustness, and prediction accuracy, to focus instead on measuring the common failure modes (crashing and behavioral differences) identified in our failure analysis.
+Our analysis reveals that converters can successfully convert many real model but synthetic models are more prone to failure, moreover analyzing the synthetic models reveals that particular operator sequences co-occur with failures.